lore-w/jquery-pjax/README.md

 #### Arguments

-The synopsis for the `$.fn.pjax` function is:
+The synopsis（摘要、总览） for the `$.fn.pjax` function is:

 ``` javascript
 $(document).pjax(selector, [container], options)
 ```

 1. `selector` is a string to be used for click [event delegation][$.fn.on].
-2. `container` is a string selector that uniquely identifies the pjax container.
+2. `container` is a string selector that uniquely （唯一）identifies（可识别） the pjax container.
-3. `options` is an object with keys described below.
+3. `options` is an object with keys described（描述的） below.

 ##### pjax options